postplayhouse/jekyll.postplayhouse.com/industry-professionals.md

 - Sunday May 5: 1:00pm
 - Monday May 6: 6:30pm

-> The schedule for each day and the specific roles we are seeking is currently
-> TBD.
-Check back here closer to the dates of the auditions for more
-> information.

 Please bring the following:

 1. Closed-toe shoes --- sneakers are best; no sandals, please